NIFTy-PPL/NIFTy/paper/paper.md

 It is designed to infer the million- to billion-dimensional posterior distribution in the image space from noisy input data.
 At the core of \texttt{NIFTy} lies a set of powerful Gaussian Process (GP) models and accurate Variational Inference (VI) algorithms.

-\texttt{NIFTy.re} is a rewrite of \texttt{NIFTy} in JAX [@Jax2018] with all relevant previous GP models, new, more flexible GP models, and a more flexible posterior approximation machinery.
+\texttt{NIFTy.re} is a rewrite of \texttt{NIFTy} in JAX [@Jax2018] with all relevant previous GP models, new, more flexible GP models, and a more flexible machinery for approximating posterior distributions.
-By being written in JAX, \texttt{NIFTy.re} effortlessly runs on accelerator hardware such as the GPU and TPU, vectorizes models whenever possible, just-in-time compiles code for additional performance, and enables new kinds of inference machineries thanks to being able to retrieve higher order derivatives.
+Being written in JAX, \texttt{NIFTy.re} effortlessly runs on accelerator hardware such as the GPU and TPU, vectorizes models whenever possible, and just-in-time compiles code for additional performance.
 \texttt{NIFTy.re} switches from a home-grown automatic differentiation engine that was used in \texttt{NIFTy} to JAX's automatic differentiation engine.
+This lays the foundation for new types of inference machineries that makes use of the higher order derivatives provided by JAX.
 Through these changes, we envision to harness significant gains in maintainability of \texttt{NIFTy.re} compared to \texttt{NIFTy} and a faster development cycle for new features.

 <!-- Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it. -->
 We expect \texttt{NIFTy.re} to be highly useful for many imaging applications and envision many applications within and outside of astrophysics [@Arras2019; @Arras2022; @Leike2019; @Leike2020; @Mertsch2023; @Roth2023DirectionDependentCalibration; @Hutschenreuter2023; @Tsouros2023; @Roth2023FastCadenceHighContrastImaging; @Hutschenreuter2022; @ScheelPlatz2023; @Frank2017; @Welling2021; @Westerkamp2023].
 \texttt{NIFTy.re} has already been successfully used in two galactic tomography publications [@Leike2022; @Edenhofer2023].
 A very early version of \texttt{NIFTy.re} enabled a 100-billion-dimensional reconstruction using a maximum posterior inference.
-In a newer publication, \texttt{NIFTy.re} was used to infer a 500-million-dimensional posterior using VI [@Knollmueller2019].
+In a newer publication, \texttt{NIFTy.re} was used to infer a 500-million-dimensional posterior distribution using VI [@Knollmueller2019].
 The latter publication extensively used \texttt{NIFTy.re}'s GPU support to reduce the runtime by two orders of magnitude compared to the CPU.
 With \texttt{NIFTy.re} bridging ideas from \texttt{NIFTy} to JAX, we envision many new possibilities for inferring classical machine learning models with \texttt{NIFTy}'s inference methods and a plethora of opportunities to use \texttt{NIFTy}-components such as the GP models in classical neural network frameworks.